xXValhallaCoderXx/kiro-ide-constellation/docs/development.md

 - If a dependency-cruiser config exists in the workspace root it will be used (via --config).
 Otherwise we pass --no-config.
 - If tsconfig.json exists in the workspace root it will be passed as --ts-config <abs path>.
 - Output path: ./.constellation/data/codebase-dependencies.json
-- You can re-run the scan via command palette: "Constellation: Scan Dependencies".
+- You can re-run the scan via command palette: "Constellation: Scan Dependencies" or via the MCP-triggered `/scan` bridge endpoint when the graph is missing.

 Event architecture (details)
 - Webview UI messaging